Vivanta by Taj

 Inside, large mirrors expand the lightness and size of the moderately proportioned rooms.
 The furniture is of pale wood and wicker, the decorative elements are rustic and the bed cover, cushions and wall prints are olive green and other rich tropical colours.
 A treat yourself minibar, iPod dock, internet and cotton robes add a welcome flourish.
 The bathroom is bright too, with a small outdoor garden with shower and neat quality fittings.
 Again it is not large and there is but one basin, though the bath is large and the shower separate.

-The Superior Charm Beach Villas are 58 sq m and the Deluxe Delight Beach Villas are 66 sq m, whereas the Premium Indulgence Water Villas are 85 sq m.
+The Superior Charm Beach Villas are 58m2 and the Deluxe Delight Beach Villas are 66m2, whereas the Premium Indulgence Water Villas are 85m2.
 These are very nice rooms.
 Though essentially the same as the beach rooms for decoration and facilities, the extra space and glass wall with wide lagoon views give them a special edge.
 The views are not quite uninterrupted, though, as there are lagoon walls all around this half of the island.

-Snorkeling is not recommended from the water villas, unless you are a confident swimmer, because of occasionally strong current coming into and out of the atoll on this side.
+Snorkeling is not recommended from the water villas, unless you are a confident swimmer, because of occasionally strong currents coming into and out of the atoll on this side.
 However quite a number of coral frames are creating interesting snorkeling inside the lagoon here.
-Snorkeling from the end of the jetty is not extensive but is pretty good and there is the wreck on the reef (15-22m), which is a big bonus.
-Twice a day there is a snorkeling excursion to a reef just ten minutes away by speed boat.
+Snorkeling from the end of the jetty is not extensive but is pretty good and there is the wreck on the reef (15-22m) which is a big bonus.
+Twice a day there is a snorkeling excursion to a reef just 10 minutes away by speed boat.

 The public area is usually active and buzzing.
 Quiet time can be had along the beach, which goes most of the way around the island not taken by the water villas.
 The sand and the swimming is very good and snorkeling is nearby.
 And the complimentary fruit skewers and ice shots offered to you just when you need it can make your day.